Learn how to make Forky, the spork toy, just like Bonnie in Toy Story 4!

 Related: The Best Disney Autograph Books

-The great thing about using Wikki Stix is they’re endlessly repositionable so your kids can change Forky’s eyebrow and mouth expressions as many times as they want!
+The great thing about using Wikki Stix is they’re endlessly repositionable so your kids can change Forky’s facial features as many times as they want!
+You can also use different colors to truly customize your kid’s new favorite toy.

 After we made our first Forky, we made him a friend who we called Sporky, because shouldn’t that really be the correct name???

-Your kids will have so much fun making their own customized Forky toy at home.
+Your kids will have so much fun making their own Forky toy at home.

 Just like the real Forky, he’s slightly fragile until the clay hardens so make sure your kids don’t play too rough with him.